Affiliate links on Android Authority may earn us a commission. Learn more.

 One UI 7’s Live Effects feature allows you to add depth to your photos and give them perspective.

-Samsung appears to be adding some child safety features to what appears to be the Galaxy Store in One UI 7.
+Samsung is adding some child safety features to the Galaxy Store in One UI 7.
 When purchasing apps, children’s accounts will need permission from guardian accounts.

-Other features that Samsung Spain’s official One UI 7 page talks about include Circle to Search capabilities, Live Translate, and AI Zoom.
+Other features that Samsung talks about include Circle to Search capabilities, Live Translate, and AI Zoom.
 However, these features are already available in One UI 6.1.1, so we’re unsure what new bits are being highlighted here.
-Similarly, the official One UI 7 page also highlights the Energy Score feature, but this was added with the One UI 6 Watch based on Wear OS 5 for Galaxy smartwatches, so it’s not a One UI 7 feature per se.
+Similarly, Samsung has also highlighted the Energy Score feature, but this was added with the One UI 6 Watch based on Wear OS 5 for Galaxy smartwatches, so it’s not a One UI 7 feature per se.

 Features spotted in One UI 7 betas